-The St. Paul District office headquarters is located in downtown St. Paul, Minn.
+The St. Paul District office headquarters is located in downtown St. Paul, Minnesota.
 The agency employs around 700 people located at 41 field sites in five states.
-The St. Paul District is one of six Corps districts that make up the Mississippi Valley Division, the headquarters of which is located in Vicksburg, Miss.
+The St. Paul District is one of six Corps districts that make up the Mississippi Valley Division, the headquarters of which is located in Vicksburg, Mississippi.

 The St. Paul District is responsible for:

 - supporting inland navigation by operating 13 locks and dams and by maintaining the Nine-Foot Navigation Channel.

 - helping local communities reduce damages caused by flooding.